tiprankstipranks

 We may become involved in legal or regulatory proceedings and audits.

-Our business requires compliance with many laws and regulations, including labor and employment, sales and other taxes, customs, and consumer protection laws and ordinances that regulate retailers generally and/or govern the importation, promotion, and sale of merchandise, and the operation of stores and warehouse facilities.
+Our business requires compliance with many laws and regulations, including labor, employment, taxes, customs, and consumer protection laws and ordinances that regulate retailers generally and/or govern the importation, promotion, and sale of merchandise, and the operation of stores and warehouse facilities.
 Failure to comply with these laws and regulations could subject us to lawsuits and other proceedings, and could also lead to damage awards, fines, and penalties.
 We may become involved in a number of legal proceedings and audits, including government and agency investigations, and consumer, employment, tort, and other litigation.
-The outcome of some of these legal proceedings, audits, and other contingencies could require us to take, or refrain from taking, actions that could harm our operations or require us to pay substantial amounts of money, harming our financial condition and results of operations.
-Additionally, defending against these lawsuits and proceedings may be necessary, which could result in substantial costs and diversion of management's attention and resources, harming our business, results of operations, financial condition or cash flows.
-Any pending or future legal or regulatory proceedings and audits could harm our business, results of operations, financial condition or cash flows.
+The outcome of some of these legal proceedings, audits, and other contingencies could require us to take actions that could harm our operations or require us to pay substantial amounts of money, harming our financial condition and results of operations.
+Additionally, defending against these lawsuits and proceedings may be necessary, which could result in substantial costs and diversion of management's attention and resources, materially and adversely harming our business, financial condition, results of operations and cash flows.
+Any pending or future legal or regulatory proceedings and audits could materially and adversely harm our business, financial condition, results of operations and cash flows.

 Taxation & Government Incentives1 | 1.8%